openvinotoolkit/vpux_plugin/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_withCmakePresets_on_windows.md

     - Ninja (Install it via Visual Studio Installer or "Getting Ninja" section on this [link](https://ninja-build.org/))

 > Notice: Ccache and Ninja are required for the build options defined in the CMake Presets.
 Therefore, both of these tools are necessary.
 If you are unable to install them, please remove and update the relevant sections in [CMakePresets.json](../../../CMakePresets.json#L5).

-To setup windows enviroment, you can also refer to this [setup documentation](./driver-compiler-windows-env-setup.md).

 ## Using CMakePresets to build